A lot or a little?

 What parents need to know

 Parents need to know that this cute, highly stylized series thrills the senses with its strange characters, funny situations, and lots of lowbrow humor.
-The message throughout is that violence is fun -- even if it's sugar-coated with giggles and hearts and high-pitched baby voices.
-Some of the evil characters are scary to look at, with sharp teeth and claws as well.
-The series swings from innocence to extreme violence in no time flat, so be on guard when it's playing.
+It's a lot of fun but does focus on the girls' fighting powers -- even if they're sugar-coated with giggles and hearts and high-pitched baby voices.
+Some of the evil characters are scary to look at, with sharp teeth and claws.
+Tweens and teens will get more out of the show's goofy gags and tongue-in-cheek dialogue than will young kids, who might take the cartoonish violence at face value.

 What's the story?